- How it Works

 September 28, 2017

 Myopia (nearsighted, reduced distance vision) is increasing worldwide at an alarming rate.
 In the US alone, myopia has doubled in the last 30 years, affecting one in four people over the age of 40.
-By the year 2020, it is estimated that 2.5 billion people or one-third of the world’s population will have myopia.
+By the year 2020, it is estimated that 2.5 billion people or one-third of the world’s population be nearsighted.
 Further global projections predict myopia to reach almost one-half of the world’s population by 2050.
 Currently, some East Asian countries have myopia prevalence of 70-80% of the population.

 While little can be done to change genetic factors in myopia development, changes in certain environmental factors show a protective effect.
 Specifically, participation in sports and time spent outdoors is associated with a decreased risk of myopia.
 Planning outdoor activities on the weekends, taking walking breaks at work or joining an outdoor team sport are all lifestyle changes with visual benefit.
 Because of the earlier onset of myopia, it is also important to frequently monitor the eye for any refractive error change to reduce risks associated with myopia and seek treatment options.
 Along with annual eye exams with an eye care professional, in-home monitoring is also encouraged in-between visits for those at increased familial risk of myopia development.